 If you're looking to purchase an SUV for doing more than just driving around town, then you're probably interested in the SUV towing capacity of different makes and models.
 While a high towing capacity is useful, it's important to balance it against fuel consumption.
-If you buy a powerful SUV with high towing capacity, you may find that the vehicle costs too much to drive for commuting or traveling long distances.
+If you buy a powerful SUV with high towing capacity, you may find the vehicle costs too much to drive for commuting or travelling long distances.

 Understanding SUV Towing Capacity

-The 6 Factors of Towing Capacity
+Factors of Towing Capacity

-- Larger vehicles with the ability to tow more require stronger and more durable braking systems that can slow down even the largest loads.
+- Braking system - Larger vehicles with the ability to tow more require stronger and more durable braking systems that can slow down even the largest loads.

-- The trailer hitch is usually rated from Class I through Class IV, which translates to a 2,000-pound capacity to an impressive 10,000-pound capacity.
+- Trailer hitch rating - The trailer hitch is usually rated from Class I through Class IV, which translates to a 2,000-pound capacity to an impressive 10,000-pound capacity.

 Top 5 SUVs for Towing